richardjzhang/chess-app/README.md

 yarn start
 ```

-This uns the app in the development mode.<br>
+This runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>